-Provide the Advanced Practice Nurses, Physician Assistants and Clinical Nurses the current knowledge in the prevention, intervention and management of CVD.
+Provide the Advanced Practice Nurses, Physician Assistants the current knowledge in the prevention, intervention and management of cardiovascular diseases.

 It is the policy of The Icahn School of Medicine at The Mount Sinai Hospital to ensure objectivity, balance, independence, transparency, and scientific rigor in all sponsored educational activities.
 All faculty participating in the planning or implementation of a sponsored activity are expected to disclose to the audience any relevant financial relationships and to assist in resolving any conflict of interest that may arise from the relationship.